namtoki/English/stock/02_vocaburaly.md

 - He `gets up` at 7 AM. `It takes him about` an hour to `get ready for work`.
 - He `goes to work` by work.
 - `chore`
+- `equipment`
+    - I got rid of some equipment
+    - I had to carry 100 pieces of equipment.
+- `fancy`
+- `Insurance`
+    - The social welfare
+    - The health insurance
+- `passengers`
+- `pedestrians`
+- `current events`

 ## Business
 - `ace` / `nailed it`